-Q. How do you use an airless paint sprayer?
+Q. Do you have to thin paint for an airless sprayer?

 Q. How often do the filters need to be cleaned?

-Filters will last the longest if you clean them after every use.
+Filters last longest when you clean them after every use.
 It’s also a good idea to clean them before you use them if the sprayer has been sitting in your garage or workshop for an extended period of time.
 This will ensure there is no debris in the filter before you begin spraying.

 Q. How do you clean an airless paint sprayer?

-- Fill a bucket with water (latex-based paint) or paint thinner (oil-based paint).
+- Fill a bucket with water for latex paints or paint thinner for oil-based paints.

 - Remove the intake hose from the paint and put the hose into the bucket.

-- Add two cups of water or paint thinner to a second bucket.
+- Add 2 cups of water or paint thinner to a second bucket.